 When it comes to mortgages, a property falls under one of three categories: primary residence, second home or investment property.
 The main difference lies in the purpose of the property, While a primary home is typically intended for personal living, a second home is a residence that is occupied by the owner for a portion of the year.

-To be considered a second home, your vacation property must meet the following requirements:
+To be considered a vacation home, your vacation property must meet the following requirements:

 - Must be occupied by the owner for a portion of the year

 - Cannot be another person’s primary residence

 - Cannot be subject to any rental, timeshare, or property management agreements